PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

     user01@dev-machine:~$ create-update-payload --kernel --output-tar-path /path/to/artifacts/payload-kernel.tar
     ```

-    Or, for example, to create an update payload file `/path/to/artifacts/payload-rootfs.tar` containing a root file system, run:
+    Or, for example, to create an update payload file `/path/to/artifacts/payload-rootfs.tar` containing a root file system from the `mbl-image-development` image build, run:

     ```
-    user01@dev-machine:~$ create-update-payload --rootfs --output-tar-path /path/to/artifacts/payload-rootfs.tar
+    user01@dev-machine:~$ create-update-payload --rootfs mbl-image-development --output-tar-path /path/to/artifacts/payload-rootfs.tar
     ```

 ## Using MBL CLI to update